Calament, Calamintha: planting, care and harvesting

 Calamint in a nutshell

-- Delicately menthol-scented flowers are often violet, sometimes white or pink, and last all summer until first frosts
+• Delicately menthol-scented flowers are often violet, sometimes white or pink, and last all summer until first frosts

 A word from our expert

-Calamintha officinalis (or Calamintha sylvatica), Calamintha grandiflora or “large‑flowered calamint” also called “Thé de l’Aubrac”, Calamintha nepeta, there are many species and varieties.
+Calamintha officinalis (or Calamintha sylvatica), Calamintha grandiflora or “large-flowered calamint” also called “Thé de l’Aubrac”, Calamintha nepeta — there are many species and varieties.

-It prefers full sun, in well‑draining soil.
+It prefers a sunny position in a well-draining substrate.

 Discover Calamint, this simple perennial with a very refreshing scent!